 The Contractor shall include the costs for all materials, labor, equipment, tools, and incidentals necessary to meet the requirements of this specification in the bid price per ton for the hot-mix asphalt.
 Payment to the Contractor for the hot-mix asphalt item(s) will be based on the Contract price per ton and the pay adjustments described in this specification.
 The Engineer will determine pay adjustments for the hot-mix asphalt item(s) based on the Acceptance Plan.
 The Engineer will determine both a pay adjustment for the material and a pay adjustment for the pavement construction.
 Note that the material portion of the total pay adjustment is 70 percent and the pavement construction portion is 30 percent.
 For replaced material or work, the Engineer will not apply the Pay Adjustment applicable to the material or work replaced; a new Pay Adjustment will be calculated based on the qualities of the new material.
-Even if one portion of the other portion.
+Even if one portion of the pay adjustment (material or construction) is not applied, the Engineer may apply the pay adjustment to the other portion.
 All adjustments (bonus or penalty) shall be paid under this item number in the contract.